AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/outgoing-emails.md

 You can enable and disable outgoing emails for each environment from the [!DNL Cloud Console] or from the command line.
 Enable outgoing emails for integration and staging environments to send two-factor authentication or reset password emails for Cloud project users.

-By default, outgoing email is enabled in Production environments.
-The [!UICONTROL Enable outgoing emails] may appear disabled in the environment settings regardless of status until you set the [`enable_smtp` property](#enable-emails-in-the-cli).
+By default, outgoing emails are enabled in Production and Staging environments.
+However, [!UICONTROL Enable outgoing emails] may appear disabled in the environment settings until you set the `enable_smtp` property through the [command line](#enable-emails-in-the-cli) or [Cloud Console](outgoing-emails.md#enable-emails-in-the-cloud-console).

 Updating the [!UICONTROL enable_smtp] property value by [command line](#enable-emails-in-the-cli) also changes the [!UICONTROL Enable outgoing emails] setting value for this environment on the Cloud Console.
 And vice versa.

 {{redeploy-warning}}

-## Enable emails in the [!DNL Cloud Console]
+## Enable emails in the Cloud Console

 Use the **[!UICONTROL Outgoing emails]** toggle in the _Configure environment_ view to enable or disable email support.